Subcommand style

 Removes:

-• Stops and disables systemd services: bedrud, livekit
+• Stops and disables services across all init systems: bedrud, livekit

 • Removes binary: /usr/local/bin/bedrud, /tmp/bedrud, /tmp/bedrud-livekit-server